 This page is for Texas Tech faculty and staff who are navigating the current censorship regime.
 It offers practical steps, documentation tips, and shareable language you can adapt for emails, meetings, and professional communications.

-On December 1, 2025, the Texas Tech University System Chancellor issued a directive requiring faculty to use a course content review process and to report course content related to sexual orientation and gender identity for review overseen by the Board of Regents.
-If flagged content is present, faculty are directed to remove it while review is pending.
-The policy operates as prior restraint: lawful, discipline-relevant teaching is silenced in advance under threat of discipline.
+December 1, 2025: The Chancellor issued a directive requiring faculty to use a course content review process and to report all spring course content mentioning gender or sexuality.
+Such content was to be removed unless and until approved by the Board of Regents.
+In practice, this operated as prior restraint: lawful, discipline-relevant teaching was silenced in advance under threat of discipline.
+The completion of this review did not occur until the end of the semester.

 Document what you are being asked to do.
 Save copies of all memos, emails, portal prompts/questions, and any instructions you receive from supervisors.